Deep Tissue St Paul, MN

 Benefits of Deep Tissue Massage

-Unlike classic massage therapy, which is used for relaxation, deep tissue massage usually focuses on a specific problem and actually treats the problem.
+Unlike classic massage therapy, which is used for relaxation, deep tissue massage focuses on a specific problem and actually treats the problem.
 Deep tissue is recommended with chronic pain issues, limited mobility, recovery from injuries (e.g. whiplash, falls, sports injury) Repetitive strain injury, such as carpal tunnel syndrome, Postural problems, shoulder impingement, plantar fasciitis and and general tension.

 People often notice improved range of motion immediately after a deep tissue massage although the full benefit with set in about 3-4 days post massage.